hilda04/Veyron/infrastructure/README.md

 - **StageName** – the API Gateway stage (default `prod`).
 - **AllowedOrigins** – comma separated origins allowed to call the API (for local testing you can use `http://localhost:3000`).
 - **SignedUrlExpiry** – validity window in seconds for generated S3 upload URLs (default 900 seconds).
+- **OrderRecipientEmail** – address that receives storefront order alerts (default `hildamachando4@gmail.com`).
+Ensure this address is verified in SES if your account is still in the sandbox.
+- **OrderSenderEmail** – verified SES identity used as the "From" address for order notifications (default `no-reply@veyron-enterprises.com`).
+- **OrderSendCustomerCopy** – set to `true` if you want customers to receive a CC of the order confirmation email.

 Once deployment completes, the command line output will display the `ApiUrl`, `ProductsTableName` and `ProductImagesBucketName` outputs.
 Record the API URL – you will paste it into `public/scripts/config.js`.